Mnstri/FalunQC/README.md

-Examples from the Creative Coding for Live Visuals workshop.
+Examples from the Falun QC workshop